Pharmacy Copayments

 How much is the copayment?

-- Family-planning drugs and supplies, such as birth control pills
+• Family planning drugs or supplies, such as birth control pills (oral contraceptives),

 Questions?